 Do you prefer listening to commentaries for movies the common ‘tators love or movies the common ‘tators hate?

 - I like it best when the commentators have a love/hate relationship with the movie.
 ScrewAttack is great at loving how awful something is.
 I love how David of MMM audibly winces when they come upon something embarrassing in the middle of something he loves.
 And DVDCommentaries.co.uk get hilariously baffled by nonsensical stuff in movies they’ve surely seen several times.
+And of course What Are You Doing, Movie? actually named themselves after that feeling of rooting for a story that is going off the rails.
 But perhaps the masters of it are the DR and Lynch of Speakeasy, who kind of celebrate the weaknesses of their guilty pleasures.

 Do you listen to commentaries while watching the movie or without the movie?